Zeppe-Lin Codebook

 Zeppe-Lin Codebook.
 Because even pirates need a map to find the treasure (and avoid the kraken).

-This guide is your essential blueprint for building the future of Zeppe-Lin.
-Simple, efficient, and stripped of needless complexity -- it's designed to streamline coding, contributing, and releasing.
-Clarity is our north star, helping you get things done without fuss.
+This guide is your blueprint to shape the future of Zeppe-Lin.
+It's simple, efficient, and free of extra complexity -- designed to streamline coding, contributing, and releasing.
+Clarity lights the way so you can work without fuss.

 1. Introduction

 Hello, Zeppe-Linauts!
-Whether you're tidying up code, squashing bugs, or charting the next release, this codebook keeps things lean and laser-focused.
-Zeppe-Lin lives and breathes clean code and honest collaboration.
-So, grab your tools, set your course, and let's keep it sharp and delightfully simple.
+Whether you're cleaning up code, fixing bugs, or planning the next release, this codebook keeps things lean and focused.
+Zeppe-Lin stands for clean code and honest collaboration.
+So grab your tools, set your course, and let's keep it sharp and simple.

 2. Zeppe-Lin Release Process (Overview)